-^{1.} Two words are allocated for each entry in the vector table.
-This does not allow the full address range to be referenced from the vector table, providing only 19 bits of address.

-^{2.} If the VBA is set to \$0200, the first two locations of the vector table will overlay the chip reset addresses.
+- 1. Two words are allocated for each entry in the vector table.
+This does not allow the full address range to be referenced from the vector table, providing only 19 bits of address. - 2.
+If the VBA is set to 0200 (or VBA = 0000 for Mode 1, EMI_MODE = 0), the first two locations of the vector table are the chip reset addresses; therefore, these locations are not interrupt vectors.